-When a seriously ill kid is in a hospital, the focus is to help them feel better physically.
-Starlight knows that happy kids heal faster—which means to help them feel better physically, they need to feel good mentally.
-We create our programs with this in mind and aim to have each program built on a foundation of mental health needs.
+October 10 is World Mental Health Day.
+At Starlight, we know that happy kids heal faster — which means to help them feel better physically, they need to feel good mentally.
+This is why we focus on creating programs that aim to help improve the mental health of hospitalized kids.
 We call these qualities our pillars of happiness and healing.

 Starlight Gaming stations bring play, entertainment, socialization, normalization, and emotional support to patients in need.
-Through the pillars of gaming, patients have the opportunity to make age appropriate choices, connect with friends and family, and immerse themselves in worlds and characters that bring joy.
-In addition to many other added benefits, gaming ties together coping strategies to reduce stress and anxiety and improve mood.
+Through the pillars of gaming, patients are given the opportunity to make age-appropriate choices, connect with friends and family, and immerse themselves in worlds and characters that bring joy.
+In addition to many other added benefits, gaming helps elicit coping strategies to reduce stress and anxiety and improve mood.

 –Rebecca Martin, CCLS, UnityPoint Health Methodist